Project-Sloth/.github/profile/README.md

 ![Project Sloth GitHub Banner](https://user-images.githubusercontent.com/91661118/168956591-43462c40-e7c2-41af-8282-b2d9b6716771.png)

 ### Project Sloth
-Passionate developers and designers with a primary focus on providing quality resources and can also be inspired by NoPixel.
+Passionate developers and designers with a primary focus on providing quality resources.
 Our resources are open source and entirely free for all of the FiveM community to enjoy and use.

 <br>
 <br>